-Complex products like airplanes have voluminous, complex content that supports the products.
-This product support content is mission critical: if done well, this product support content can lead to increased up time, proper operation, increased safety, better compliance, and maximized investment in the aircraft itself.
+Product support content is mission critical: if done well, it enables increased up time, proper operation, increased safety, better compliance, and maximized investment in the aircraft itself.
 Boeing, Airbus, and other aircraft manufacturers deliver huge volumes of product support content to their customers, but the content management problem doesn't end there.
 The buyers of these aircraft-the airlines and cargo companies-are active users of this core content who then create substantial custom content to support their ongoing operations.